forcedotcom/commerce-on-lightning/README.md

   -v, --targetdevhubusername=targetdevhubusername                                   username or alias for the dev hub
                                                                                     org; overrides default dev hub org

+  --all                                                                             View All stores using sfdx
+                                                                                    force:org:open
+                                                                                    _ui/networks/setup/SetupNetworksPage
+                                                                                    page

   --apiversion=apiversion                                                           override the api version used for
                                                                                     api requests made by this command